 Rural Inequalities Amidst Economic Crisis and Change: A Special Issue of The Journal of Rural Studies (David Brown)

-“Rural Inequalities Amidst Economic Crisis and Change” shapes and motivates the special issue we are producing for the Journal of Rural Studies (5 yr. impact factor 3.4).
-Throughout the global north, rural areas lag behind national rates of economic growth, suffer from chronic out migration of young adults and better educated persons, have lower accessibility to essential services, and have weaker institutional capacities.
+“Rural Inequalities Amidst Economic Crisis and Change” shapes and motivates the special issue we are producing for the Journal of Rural Studies.
+Throughout the global north, rural areas lag behind national rates of economic growth, suffer from chronic out migration of young adults and better educated persons, have lower access to essential services, and have weaker institutional capacities.
 However, scholars have also shown that rural regions are highly differentiated with opportunities resulting from long term economic restructuring, and changes in urban and rural lifestyles (Ward and Brown 2006).
-In other words, at the same time that many rural regions are lagging, other types of rural regions are prospering because of tourism and recreation, and enhanced extra-local relationships.
 This special issue will provide an analysis of the determinants and consequences of inequalities across a wide range of domains of interest to rural scholars including the economy, local government and other public institutions, population size and structure, agriculture and the food system and environmental management.
-Ten papers are currently under consideration; 2 from Cornell, 2 from Penn State, 1 from Syracuse, and 5 from our UK colleagues.
+Ten papers are currently under consideration: 2 from Cornell, 2 from Penn State, 1 from Syracuse, and 5 from our UK colleagues.
 These papers consider how the various domains are effected by immediate crises, and by longer term transformations of fundamental social economic, and institutional structures.
-Of equal significance is the profound political change and uncertainty exemplified by the Brexit vote in the UK, and the unexpected results of the 2016 US election.
-Early interpretations suggest both outcomes are, at least in part, expressions of anger at the persistence and increase in social and spatial inequalities in particular types of areas.
-It is timely to consider the spatial expression of these inequalities, and persistent failures to equitably redistribute wealth, security, and quality of life.